Tes3awy/Send-Config-From-File-To-Devices/README.md

 username cisco <strong>privilege 15</strong> algorithm-type scrypt secret cisco
 </pre>

 > This Python script does not check for enable mode.
-It's left to the user to add the `(en)able` command at the very top in the `data/config.txt` file.
+It's left to the user to add the `(en)able` command at the very top in the `data/config.txt` file and not set an `enable secret` command.

 ### TODO